Advanced Therapeutic Horticulture Skills

 Is the Introduction to Therapeutic Horticulture course required before taking this course?

 Yes.
-The Introduction to Therapeutic Horticulture course is a prerequisite for Advanced TH Facilitation Skills.
-It ensures all learners are equipped with a shared understanding of therapeutic horticulture principles, ethics, populations, and foundational concepts before moving into advanced facilitation practice.
+Introduction to Therapeutic Horticulture OR Therapeutic Horticulture Foundations & Facilitation course is a prerequisite for Advanced Therapeutic Horticulture Skills.
+It ensures all learners are equipped with a shared understanding of therapeutic horticulture principles, ethics, populations, and foundational concepts before moving into advanced practice.

 Who is this course designed for?